This post was originally published in April 2021. It has been edited for content and clarity.

 Janis Lyn Joplin left her childhood home in Texas for San Francisco at the age of twenty, and three years later became the lead singer for Big Brother and the Holding Company.
 The band’s appearance at the 1967 Monterey Pop Festival brought them national – and international – acclaim.
 By 1969, Joplin was a solo artist, and an absolute superstar.
-Joplin could never seem to resist the trappings of fame, and drank heavily throughout her career.
-She also abused narcotics like methamphetamine and heroin.
+Joplin could never seem to resist the trappings of fame; she drank heavily throughout her career and abused narcotics like methamphetamine and heroin.
 By early ’69, Joplin was allegedly shooting up $200 worth of heroin a day.
 Joplin was at work on her new album (released posthumously as Pearl in 1971) when she died of an accidental heroin overdose on October 4, 1970 – just sixteen days after Jimi Hendrix’s death.

 - Jim Morrison (December 8, 1943 – July 3, 1971)

-James Douglas Morrison was a songwriter, a poet and the iconic lead singer of the Doors (fun fact that my bestie loves to dole out – the group took its name from Aldous Huxley’s book The Doors of Perception, which itself is a reference to a William Blake quote).
-The Doors were among the most successful bands of the late 1960s and early 1970s, and Morrison, with his distinctive voice and unpredictable personality, was the primary reason why.
+James Douglas Morrison was a songwriter, a poet, and the iconic lead singer of The Doors (fun fact that my bestie loves to dole out: the group took its name from Aldous Huxley’s book The Doors of Perception, which itself is a reference to a William Blake quote).
+The Doors were among the most successful bands of the late 1960s and early ’70s, and Morrison, with his distinctive voice and unpredictable personality, was the primary reason why.
 After recording the band’s sixth album L.A.
 Woman, Morrison joined his girlfriend Pamela Courson in a Paris apartment she had rented for him.
 On July 3, 1970 – two years to the day after the death of Brian Jones – Morrison was found unconscious in the bathtub of that apartment.
-No autopsy was done, because French law didn’t require it, but the official cause of death was listed as heart failure.
+No autopsy was done (French law didn’t require it) but the official cause of death was listed as heart failure.
 The general consensus is that he died of an accidental heroin overdose, exacerbated by a years-long alcohol dependency.
 The lack of an autopsy – coupled with Morrison’s mythic personality – has even led to conspiracy theories that he’s still alive.

 (Am I the only one who thinks that the aged version of Morrison in this article looks like Jon Voight?)